 As noted earlier, some people are more prone to mosquito bites than others.
 To refresh your memory, mosquitoes hunt by:

 - body heat

 - the carbon dioxide we exhale

-However, applying specific essential oils to your skin can help reduce your susceptibility to the bites.
+However, applying specific essential oils to your skin can help reduce your susceptibility to their bites.
 When you utilize essential oils, don’t apply them directly to your skin.
 Instead, dilute it in a carrier oil before application.